Because of the light flow and additives of the spray paint, you can make mistakes while spraying it. These mistakes can ruin the finish.

-Some mistakes might not even let the spray paint dry.
+Some mistakes might not even let the finish dry.
 Today, we are going to look at common spray paint problems, why they happen, and how to fix them.
 Let’s dive in.

 1. You Sprayed The Wrong Side

-If you accidentally sprayed the wrong side, you can quickly wipe it off with a damp rag since the paint will still be wet.
-If the paint has dried, you can still clean it off using a solvent.
+To fix it, you can wipe it off with a damp rag if the coating is still wet.
+However, if it has dried, you can remove it with a solvent.